Ghani named Afghan president-elect after deal to end election dispute

-KABUL Former finance minister Ashraf Ghani was named Afghanistan's president-elect on Sunday after he signed a deal to share power with his opponent, ending months of turmoil over a disputed election that destabilised the country as most foreign troops prepare to leave.
+KABUL Former Afghan finance minister Ashraf Ghani was named president-elect on Sunday after he signed a deal to share power with his opponent, ending months of turmoil over an election that destabilised the country as most foreign troops prepare to leave.

+Ghani's administration must now not only forge an effective government after so much acrimony, but also deal an emboldened Taliban-led insurgency that is bringing near-daily attacks across the country.

-The announcement withheld the final election numbers, apparently as part of the political deal between Ghani and rival Abdullah Abdullah, a former foreign minister who claimed the process was rigged against him.
+In announcing the pact, authorities withheld the final election numbers, apparently as part of the political deal between Ghani and rival Abdullah Abdullah, a former foreign minister who claimed the vote was rigged against him.

-Nuristani acknowledged deep flaws in the June 14 run-off vote and said that a U.N.-supervised audit was not adequate to weed out all the vote-rigging.
-The audit was organised at a cost of $10 million to be paid for by U.S. aid money, according to the United Nations.
+Nuristani acknowledged deep flaws in a June 14 run-off vote and said a U.N.-supervised audit was not adequate to weed out all vote-rigging.
+The audit was organised at a cost of $10 million (6.1 million pounds) to be paid with U.S. aid money, according to the United Nations.

 The final sticking point in the negotiations to form a unity government was Abdullah's insistence that the official final vote tally not be released, his aides have said.
 Abdullah was widely believed to be far behind in the official results.